 Other Eatwell Guide Tips

 - Limit fruit juice and/or smoothies to a total of 150ml a day.
+While these drinks can give you one of your 5 a day, they are also high in sugar.

 - Drink between six and eight cups or glasses of fluids a day – such as water, lower-fat milks and lower-sugar or sugar-free drinks such as tea and coffee.